poissonconsulting/batchr/README.md

 The `time` value specifies the system time (in UTC) that the project was set up.
 A file is only treated as unprocessed if the time it was last modified is *before* this `time` value.
-Whenever an attempt is made to process a file its modification time is set to the current time (marking it as processed) and it’s file name is logged in a hidden text file (`.batchr_log.txt`) together with a flag (0 or 1) indicating whether processing was successfuly (occurred without an error).
-This approach prevents newly created files from being accidentally processed.
+If a file is successfully processed its modification time is set to the current time.
+Otherwise if processing failed the name of the file is logged in the `.batchr.log` file.

 ### Start